 endpoints were not powered for superiority)

-Hb: Percentage of patients reaching Hb >12 g/dL between baseline and day 35 or time of intervention
+Hb: Percentage of patients reaching a Hb level >12 g/dL at any time between baseline and day 35 or time of an intervention

-Injectafer provided greater improvements in ferritin and TSAT1,2
+Injectafer arm showed greater improvements in ferritin and Transferrin Saturation (TSAT)1

 Secondary endpoints (secondary efficacy endpoints were not powered for superiority)